chrisgrieser/shimmering-obsidian/README.md

 Please refer to [this document](documentation/Breaking%20Changes.md) for more in-detail information on breaking changes.

 ## Feature Overview
-- *For a full documentation & usage guide, refer to the respective subsection.*
+- *For a full documentation & usage guide, follow the links to the respective subsection.*
 - *Features marked with the 🆕 emoji are newly introduced in version 2.0.*
 - *Features marked with ✴️ been improved with version 2.0.
 Refer to the documentation to see what's new.*